 What use does Jesus have for wealth?
 What good is it in heaven?
 In heaven, the streets are paved with gold.
 This world’s wealth is like dirt there!
 It only makes sense that whatever worldly wealth Jesus may reap is going to be spent during this present age for the sake of His Bride and His lost sheep here on earth.
-So He freely distributes what He has — either to trustworthy people or to people whom He would like to train in stewardship.
+So He freely distributes what He has — either to trustworthy people or to people who He would like to train in stewardship.

-Therefore, every penny we have belongs to the King.
-It’s His seed, which He has provided to the sowers; and some of it is bread, for our own consumption.
+Every penny we have belongs to the King.
+It’s His seed, which He has provided to the sowers; and some of it is “bread,” for our own consumption.
 (See 2 Corinthians 9:10.)
 All of it belongs to Him, and none of it belongs to us.
 We don’t reap from it.
 We sow it.
 The King reaps the reward.
 And if we are faithful stewards, He will entrust more to us.
 No longer are we slaves to an impersonal law; now we are favored children of the King who reap the benefits of His limitless, unearned love!
 And what we receive in this place of relationship is far greater than any financial return: “a harvest of righteousness.”
 The servants who properly stewarded the King’s money were placed in charge of cities!
 All that the Father has is ours.

 Under the Old Covenant, we give to receive.
 Under the New Covenant, we receive to give.

 So should you stop giving to churches or nonprofits?
 By no means!
 If the Gospel is being multiplied through an organization, then it’s a great place to sow seed.
 You can also give directly to the needy and the widows (there may not be a tax write-off for you, but Jesus will still receive His reward).
 Every gift you give and every good deed you perform is done unto Jesus because He will reap the reward.
 He alone is worthy to receive ALL the return on your investment.
 And as He sees that you are faithfully stewarding His resources for His sake, He will know that He can give you more resources to faithfully steward for His sake.
 Remember, He will “increase your store of seed.”

-Sometimes His blessings are a response to faithful stewardship, and sometimes they are simply unearned gifts.
+Sometimes God’s blessings are a response to faithful stewardship, and sometimes they are simply unearned gifts.
 The way we handle the unearned gifts is an indicator of how we will handle His investments.
 If we’re constantly sowing for our own sake, then we can’t be trusted with any more than the unearned gifts.
 But if we’re constantly sowing for His sake, then we can be trusted with more.

 That said, one’s riches are not equal to his or her holiness.
-On the contrary, the most generous givers are the ones who most generously reap righteousness.
+On the contrary, the most generous givers are the ones who will most generously reap righteousness.
 The only person Jesus ever praised for their giving (at least in the recorded Gospels) was the poor widow who gave 100% of all she had.
 (See Mark 12:41-44.)
 Likewise, Paul held up as an example the Macedonian Christians: “Out of the most severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, they urgently pleaded with us for the privilege of sharing in this service to the saints.”
 (See 1 Corinthians 8:2-4.)
 We should never gauge someone’s spirituality by how much money they have.
-The poorest person may only be poor because they give away all of their million-dollar salary every year.
-And the richest person may only be rich because they hoard all of their measly income.
+The “poorest” person may only be “poor” because they give away all of their million-dollar salary every year.
+And the “richest” person may only be “rich” because they hoard all of their measly income.
 Never allow yourself to fall into the trap of judging people based on what they have.